SaiDhinakar/my-linux-configs/README.md

 - **Fastfetch**: A blazing-fast system information tool.
 - **Fish Shell**: The friendly interactive shell.

-Enjoy your new cyan-themed Linux setup! 🌟
+Enjoy your new custom themed Linux setup! 🌟